Mobile-first digital drawing platform

 "How do you feel when sharing your work?"

-Prior to the user-interviews, the primary focus of the platform was going to be a linear drawing fundamentals course with lessons and assignments.
-Based on the research insights — and with the understanding that my more casual target users would need additional features in order to feel engaged — I shifted my focus for the remainder of the project to crafting additional features that would supplement the course and address the user pain-points.
+Prior to the user-interviews, the primary focus of the platform was to be a drawing fundamentals course with lessons and assignments.
+As research indicated casual target users would need additional features in order to feel engaged — I shifted my focus for the remainder of the project to crafting additional features that would supplement the course and address the user pain-points.

-How might we encourage users to engage with their learning exercises on a consistent basis without inviting the stress of "scheduling-away" their free time?
+How might we encourage users to engage on a consistent basis without inviting the stress of a rigid schedule?

 How might we give users the opportunity to turn their drawing pursuit into a shared social experience?

-How might we incorporate critique in a way that feels empowering rather than daunting for users who are self-conscious about their skill?
+How might we incorporate critique in a way that empowers users who may feel self-conscious about their skill level?

 How might we allow users to measure their drawing progress in a way that reflects and rewards their efforts?